 Jerry and the front office need to help this team by making a trade to boost the team’s chances of getting good wins.
 The New York Giants game was not a good win, but a needed one.

-Several teams are struggling, and a few know they will not win much.
-The latter are the teams Jerry needs to be on the phone with and make a deal with.
+Several teams are struggling and a few know they will not win much.
+The latter are the teams Jerry needs to be on the phone with trying to make a deal.

 The front office has a relationship with the ownership of the Las Vegas Raiders and could pull off a blockbuster with a trade for Davante Adams.
 It may take a third-round pick and a couple of late-round picks, but it’s possible.